Caching almost always buys speed at the price of staleness, invalidation complexity, and a more fragile operating loop.

 Practical value of this chapter

-Cache as contract
+Cache as Contract

 Treat cache policy as a product contract: define where stale reads are acceptable and where strict freshness is required.

-Invalidation strategy
+Invalidation

 Prevent stampede with TTL jitter, single-flight, background refresh, and controlled origin fan-out.

-Interview confidence
+Interview Framing

 Demonstrate you understand not only read acceleration, but also consistency impact and operational risks.